What is a greenway?

 Is the Carolina Thread Trail safe for my neighborhood?

 Safety along greenways and trails is of the highest importance.
 There is little evidence to support the fear that these natural spaces encourage criminal activity.
-In fact, evidence supports the notion that greenways, trails and converted rail beds may actually discourage crime and vandalism in many areas.
+In fact, research suggests that greenways, trails and converted rail beds may actually discourage crime and vandalism in many areas.
 These areas no longer serve as places for people to hang out, dump trash, vandalize or engage in criminal activity because there is too great a risk that they will be discovered.
 To read more about safety on trails, click here.

-How will land be acquired for The Thread?
+How will land be acquired for The Thread Trail?

 Are there other regions where this kind of trail has been successfully built?